 Store panini bread in a closed paper bag, at room temperature.
 However, the crispy crust softens very soon and the crumb becomes firmer, usually within 12 hours.
 This panini bread needs to be toasted or grilled in order to get that nice crispiness back.

 Alternatively, you can freeze your panini bread while it’s still fresh, that’s what I usually do.
 Place your bread in a sealed plastic bag, then freeze it.
 When you want to use your panini bread, let it thaw at room temperature.

-Have you ever tried fresh homemade panini bread straight out the oven?
+Have you ever tried fresh homemade bread straight out the oven?
 If not, please do 🙂

-And if you make this recipe, leave a comment, rate it or tag a photo #theclevermeal on Instagram.
+And if you make this panini bread recipe, leave a comment, rate it or tag a photo #theclevermeal on Instagram.